American Idol Retrospective: Our Favorite Performances of All Time!

 10. Elise Testone, “Whole Lotta Love” (Season 11).
 I have to say, season 11 was a pretty solid season.
 Elise had some ups and downs, and this was her biggest up.
 In fact, I think it was the best performance from the season.
 Which is why it places higher than Phillip and Jessica on the list.

 9. Clay Aiken, “Bridge Over Troubled Water” (Season 2).
-Clay was quite the fan-favorite, but somehow lost to Ruben.
+Clay was quite the fan-favorite, but somehow lost to Ruben Studdard.
 I thought he had it in the bag after his emotional and flawless performance of this classic.

 8. David Cook, “Billie Jean” (Season 7).
 Ah, the battle of the Davids.
 My favorite David won.
 David was my favorite because he was so versatile.
 And he transformed every song he performed into his own.
 He had so many greats (“Baba Riley, “Always Be My Baby”) that it was hard to pick one.
 But I think Michael Jackson‘s “Billie Jean” is it.
 Or maybe it’s “Always Be My Baby” by Mariah Carey.
 No, “Billie Jean.”
 Yeah, OK.

 7. Carrie Underwood, “Alone” (Season 4).
 The only person who should be allowed to sing this song is Carrie.
 It’s been covered countless times after she did it, but it’s never been matched.
-It actually made my list of Idol songs that should be retired.
+It actually made my list of Idol songs that should have been retired.

 6. Fantasia, “Summertime” (Season 3).
 Another song that needs to be retired because it can never be topped.
 No one sings this song like Fantasia.
 Her rasp and her deep connection to the music is what made this song great and her the season 3 winner.